A ReWater® system creates numerous benefits for the environment, including:

 Water conservation comes from reusing half the water from inside a residence, and also by using that water at least 30% and up to 60% more efficiently than sprinklers in our underground drip network.

-This water is then used in our underground drip irrigation network.
-According to a 1998 USDA, C.R.
-Camp, analysis of all available studies on underground drip irrigation, it is at least 30% more efficient than spray irrigation, which the vast majority of residences would otherwise use.
-This 1.3 efficiency multiplier means the 46,000 gallons is equivalent to 59,369 gallons of greywater available at the same 3.2-person average residence.
-A 32-room hotel would have the equivalent of 593,690 gallons per year.
+Further, this water is then used in our underground drip irrigation network.
+According to studies including a 1998 USDA, C.R.
+Camp, analysis of all available studies on underground drip irrigation, underground drip is at least 30% more efficient than sprinklers, which the vast majority of residences otherwise use.

 Return to TopWastewater reduction